DebbieGillespie/ansible_presentation/README.md

 Since our initial understanding of the system turned out to be flawed, any one of these surprises should have led to us to say, "Wait, let's regroup and figure out what this system is."
 That's a responsible response to change, which is a core Agile tenet.

-### Onwards!
+## Onwards!
-#### External Services and Integration
+### External Services and Integration

+As we worked, our systems grew.
+We had to handle communication between:

+- Ember Kiosk app<!-- .element: class="fragment" data-fragment-index="1"-->
+- Ember Signage app<!-- .element: class="fragment" data-fragment-index="2" -->
+- Rails for HTTP services<!-- .element: class="fragment" data-fragment-index="3" -->
+- PeopleSoft for names<!-- .element: class="fragment" data-fragment-index="4" -->
+- SalesForce for everything else<!-- .element: class="fragment" data-fragment-index="5" -->

+# Lesson 3:
+## Stub what you don't control

 Note:
-Earlier we mentioned that this is made up of 6 systems.
-Let's quickly describe the 5 of those we knew about at this time: A Ember app for the kiosk, another Ember app for the Signage, a Rails app and then SalesForce and Peoplesoft.
-PeopleSoft knew the students' names and SalesForce handled all the CRM stuff.

-## Lesson 3: Stub what you don't control
+- Difficult communicating with all those services
+- SalesForce security particularly tricky
+- Especially when not all development is done
+- SalesForce endpoints were changing frequently
+- Stubs isolate you from what you can't control, letting you develop

+# Lesson 3.1:
+## But stubs will destroy you

 Note:
-This is a perfect case for using some dummy services or stubbed out responses.
-SalesForce hasn't implemented the endpoint yet?
-No problem.
-Away from the internet?
-No problem.
-Stubs isolate you from these dependencies that are out of your control.

-## Lesson 3.1: But stubs will destroy you
+- Your stubs will always be flawed
+- Code that works against a stub will break against the real service
+- Test suite needs to run against both
+- Otherwise you just end up hoping, or hot patching your staging environment

+## Onwards!
+### Let's Deploy This Stuff

+### What is of more value?

+1. A deployed app that's missing a feature<!-- .element: class="fragment" data-fragment-index="1"-->
+2. A great app that only runs on your laptop<!-- .element: class="fragment" data-fragment-index="2"-->

 Note:
-And then you try testing against the real service and your app won't run.
-Your stub has something quoted that the service doesn't.
-The key names are slightly different.
-Whatever the reason, you have to have tests that exercise your app against both stubs and real services.
-We didn't and eventually fell into a paranoia of not trusting any code until we saw it run in Staging.
-Then we hoped that the services wouldn't change unexpectedly.

-### Onwards!
-#### Let's Deploy This Stuff
+- We, of course, had option 2.

+# Lesson 4:
+## Deploy First
+(AKA: 'Works fine on my machine' isn't working)

 Note:
-After fighting our fires and unwapping all the hidden complexity, we ended up with an app that actually worked pretty well.
-It took us longer than it should have, but at least it worked.
-Now to show it off.

-## Lesson 4: Works fine on my machine isn't working

-Note:
-And, of course, it didn't deploy.
-We almost always get the order of development wrong.
-In our mind it's a list [Test, Develop, Deploy].
-But that means we always save the hardest and most valuable step for last.
-Which do you think your customer would prefer?
-A deployed app that's missing a feature, or a feature-rich app that only runs on your laptop?

-And I should note that I'm not saying "Deploy to a staging instance first."
-I'm saying "Deploying to production should be the **first** thing you do."
-Production SalesForce had a bunch of security requirements that caused us headaches when deploying.
+- Our mental map of a project is: Design, Develop, Deploy
+- This puts the most important, and hardest task at the end
+- Deploying to 'staging' isn't deploying
+- Deploying to a production environment should be the first task, not the last

 ### Onwards!
 #### Students, Students Everywhere

 Note:
-So, fires fought and we get this queue system deployed.
-There are bugs.
-Some normal, some weird.
-Then the first week of school arrives and about 800 students visit One Stop a day.
+- Without students, the queue doesn't serve much purpose
+- We deployed in summer and things went well
+- 800 students a day visit One Stop when school starts
+- But if it works for 20 students a day, 800 has to be fine.
+- Right?

+# Lesson 5:
-## Lesson 5: Browsers still matter, sadly
+## Browsers still matter, sadly

 Note:
-And the signage blows up.
-Not consistently, not predictably.
-But, once in a while it takes 30-60 seconds for the 'Now Calling' text to show up.
-Why?
-Because IE leaks memory like a stuck memory pig, apparently.
-Even the fancy newest version that's a totally nice browser in all other respects.
-And, because of the tech that runs the Signage, IE is the only browser available.

-As good as browsers currently are, they still matter.
-And if you have to use a specific one, then make sure it performs in a production environment.
+- As students return, the signage gets super laggy
+- Not predictable, not consistent
+- IE leaks memory like a stuck RAM pig
+- Yes, even IE11.
+- No, we can't use any other browser
+- Identify technology constraints, test them specifically.

+# Lesson 6:
+## Even flawed projects can be awesome

+Note:
+- This app is great
+- Taught us a bunch about Ember, web-sockets, oAuth and more
+- Replaced a $50,000 per/year system
+- Saves One Stop staff a ton of time and hassle
+- Can be extended in a ton of ways